 The Youth Voices Storytelling Fellowship is an opportunity for young Texans to use their experiences, creativity, and knowledge to produce a short film that highlights an issue important to them and/or their communities, from housing to food insecurity, health to policing, climate change to mental health, and more.

-A defender of others, David advocates for his community and peers.
+About David: A defender of others, David advocates for his community and peers.
 As part of his advocacy, David often shares his civic education experiences, particularly from the perspective of a first-generation student and civic catalyst.
 In his free time, David loves to drink boba and jam out to the best music available.